 I didn’t bother to show up at Skaftafell till about 9AM.
 If it’s a rainy day, there’s no point in catching the dawn light.
 So I slept in, enjoyed Skaftafell Hotel’s free breakfast and tossed my suitcase in the trunk.
+(I was at a guesthouse just east of the Glacier Lagoon that evening.)

 A big piece of the park is glacier and there are several companies located to the left of the parking lot that do tours each day.
 In addition, there are a number of hiking trails criss-crossing the non-glacier section of park, that long spit of land (above).